Bronze Patination for Conservators Workshop

 Getty Center, Los Angeles

-Getty is pleased to announce the second iteration of the workshop on the patination of bronze sculpture developed in collaboration with Andrew Baxter and Steve Roy (Bronze et al, Ltd.), experts in patination and metalworking with over three decades of experience working with foundries, artists, and conservators.
+The second iteration of the workshop on the patination of bronze sculpture was developed in collaboration with Andrew Baxter and Steve Roy (Bronze et al, Ltd.), experts in patination and metalworking with over three decades of experience working with foundries, artists, and conservators.

-Getty Museum’s sculpture collections will provide the backdrop for this three-day workshop, which aims to provide conservators with the practical skills and knowledge needed to better understand chemical patinas and their application and to effectively communicate with artists and fabricators about patination when necessary.
+Getty Museum’s sculpture collections provided the backdrop for this three-day workshop, which equipped conservators with the practical skills and knowledge needed to better understand chemical patinas and their application and to effectively communicate with artists and fabricators about patination when necessary.

-Focusing on temperature, solution concentration, and layering, participants will develop a foundational understanding of some of the most common patinas used in modern sculpture, which in turn will help to inform technical examination and treatment of collections.
-Conceived with conservators in mind, the workshop will also provide an overview of treatment strategies ranging from localized repairs to complete repatination.
+Focused on temperature, solution concentration, and layering, participants developed a foundational understanding of some of the most common patinas used in modern sculpture, which in turn helped to inform technical examination and treatment of collections.
+Conceived with conservators in mind, the workshop also provided an overview of treatment strategies ranging from localized repairs to complete repatination.

 Workshop Content

-The curriculum is the result of the combined expertise of Getty and the instructors.
-It will be delivered through lectures and demonstrations, with a focus on practical exercises involving the use of a propane torch and patination materials, including pigments and solutions of ferric nitrate and cupric nitrate.
-Hands-on training will be complimented by discussions centered on participant case studies and case studies from the Museum’s collection of outdoor bronzes.
+The curriculum was the result of the combined expertise of Getty and the instructors.
+It was delivered through lectures and demonstrations, with a focus on practical exercises involving the use of a propane torch and patination materials, including pigments and solutions of ferric nitrate and cupric nitrate.
+Hands-on training was complimented by discussions centered on participant case studies and case studies from the Museum’s collection of outdoor bronzes.

 - history of bronze patination